 In general, however, if you are still undecided on which EV to choose, or don’t have the budget for one right now, don’t scramble to buy just because of the new bill.
 There is already a backlog of consumers who want EVs but can’t get them because of the limited supply.
 This means many dealerships have long waitlists and high mark-ups.
 These mark-ups could go even higher in the next few weeks as consumers panic about the tax credit and buy before they’re really ready.
 And if the mark-up is more than your likely tax credit, this entirely defeats the purpose of buying now.

 Yes, the number of EVs eligible for the credit will decrease sharply after the law goes into effect.
 But if the industry responds well, we could see significant price reductions and improvements in EV availability in the next few years.
 More EVs will also start to qualify for the tax credit, and the used EV market will likely grow substantially thanks to the expansion of the credit.

 All in all, there’s not a huge risk in waiting to buy an EV.
-But if you’re in need of a new car right now and you know the one you want, move fast and sign that paperwork before the bill becomes law.
+But if you’re looking at an EV that won’t qualify for the full tax credit based on critical mineral and battery component requirements, move fast and sign that paperwork before March!